ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Student of EECS
+Student of ECE

 # Organizations/Affiliations to show in About widget
 organizations: